filipdanic/blogfolio/src/source/about/index.md

 I am employed at <a href="https://spicefactory.co/" target="_blank">SpiceFactory. 🌶</a>

 With the Spice crew I’ve had a chance to take on many interesting projects.
 Both for the enterprise and as a way to develop our own products.
 I’ll only list some of the _“special ones”_ here.
+You can also catch me on <a href="https://www.twitch.tv/filipdanic" target="_blank">on Twitch,</a> where I occasionally live stream.
+Past recording are posted <a href="https://www.youtube.com/channel/UClctBvKpOUts0_B_kvooo_w" target="_blank">on YouTube.</a>

 ### 🛠 KonceptApp